ot4i/ace-maven-plugin/Sample-ace-project/Sum_API/README.md

 To create overridden BAR files correspoding to each properties file and upload to repository, run below command:

 `mvn clean deploy`

+Note that you may run the command as 'sudo' if the user does not has permissions to read/write in the workspace directory.